swiftlang/swift-evolution/proposals/0000-mathable.md

 covered by the new free functions in the `Math` module, and also remove the imports of the suffixed <math.h> functions (which were actually never intended to be available in Swift).
-The Platform module will re-export the Math module, which allows source code to mostly migrate without any changes necessary.
+The Platform module will re-export the Math module, which allows most source code to migrate without any changes necessary.
 Updates will only be necessary with functions like `atan2(y: x:)` where we are adding argument labels or `logGamma( )` where we have new function names.
 In these cases we will deprecate the old functions instead